Casino: Chapter 15 Recognizes French Accelerated Safeguard Restructuring

 | 2024-03-28 | Restructuring implemented (company reporting) |

-Investor consortium and recapitalization economics: who controlled Casino after the restructuring and what the headline terms were.
+Investor consortium.
 Reporting on the transaction emphasized both the scale of the debt reduction and the governance shift away from the historical holding-company control structure.
 IFR Awards described the financial restructuring as a roughly €8.2 billion deal featuring a €4.9 billion debt-for-equity swap and a €1.2 billion new equity injection by an investor consortium.
 ESM Magazine described the investor group as including EP Equity Investment III (Daniel Křetínský), Fimalac, and Attestor, with the EU authorization for the consortium to take control reported in early January 2024.

-The “control” implication is explicit in the reported post-transaction ownership: ESM Magazine reported that the consortium would hold 53.7% of Casino’s share capital, with existing shareholders diluted to around 0.3% in the recapitalization mechanics described.
-A separate report framed the deal as ending the multi-decade era of Jean-Charles Naouri’s control through the Rallye holding company structure as part of the end of an era.
-Retail Detail later reported a post-closing stake of 52.1% for the Křetínský consortium in connection with the management transition described at closing, which practitioners should treat as a post-implementation measurement that may reflect subsequent transactions, rounding differences, or the specific reference point used in that reporting.
+ESM Magazine reported that the consortium would hold ~53.7% of Casino's share capital, with existing shareholders diluted to around 0.3%.
+Reporting framed the deal as ending Jean-Charles Naouri's control through the Rallye holding company structure.
+Retail Detail later reported a post-closing stake of ~52.1% for the Křetínský consortium.

 Deal Terms and Store Disposals